weygoldt/slicepy/README.md

 # `slicepy`

-is a Streamlined Lists of Important Code Edits - A tool to manage TODO comments in codebases.
+... is a **Streamlined Lists of Important Code Edits** - A tool to manage TODO comments in codebases.

 If you are like me, you have a lot of TODO comments in your code.
 They prevent